Moodle FAQs - Students

 - How long do I have access to my old courses?

-I'm enrolled in a course, but it's not showing on my dashboard.
+I'm enrolled in a course, but it's not showing on Dashboard or My Courses.
 Where is it?

 Why can't I access a Moodle course that everyone else can?